 - Gangmasters licencing

 - Claim their enforcement costs back from employers who don’t comply.
-This is new, and it means if you're investigated and found at fault, you could end up covering the FWA’s costs too
+This is new, and it means if you are investigated and found at fault, you could end up covering the Fair Work Agency costs too.

-Will the FWA carry out audits or inspections?
+Will the Fair Work Agency carry out audits or inspections?

 What kind of business practices could trigger an investigation?

-Your business could be subject to investigation if it isn’t paying National Minimum Wage, holiday pay, or statutory sick pay correctly; if it misclassifies employees or workers as self-employed contractors to avoid statutory payments; or if it fails to keep adequate employment records.
-Sectors including hospitality, care, and construction are more likely to come under scrutiny due to the nature of the work and the staffing models commonly used.
+Your business could be subject to investigation if it isn’t paying NMW, holiday pay, or statutory sick pay correctly; if it misclassifies employees or workers as self-employed contractors to avoid statutory payments; or if it fails to keep adequate employment records.

 What should employers be doing to prepare?

-Holiday entitlement and pay will likely be one area where enforcement action will be aimed at, so make sure your contracts and calculations are up to date and correct, with particular focus on those who work irregular hours and any rolled-up holiday pay calculations.
-If you don’t already keep records of holiday, SSP, and NMW pay, then you should systems in place to retain these for six years.
+Holiday entitlement and pay will likely be one area where enforcement action will be focussed, so make sure your contracts and calculations are up to date and correct, with particular focus on those who work irregular hours and any rolled up holiday pay calculations.
+If you don’t already keep records of holiday, SSP, and NMW pay, then you should put systems in place to retain these for six years.

 Summary

-The new Fair Work Agency looks likely to change how employment rights are enforced across the UK.
-As an employer, you’ll need to demonstrate that you are complying with your legal obligations from the outset.
+The new Fair Work Agency will change how employment rights are enforced across the UK.
+As an employer, you will need to demonstrate that you are complying with your legal obligations from the outset.
 Our specialist employment law solicitors can help you review your current contracts and statutory payments to ensure they are up to date with the latest rules and assist with any questions you may have.